 TXAPA Pioneer John Deatherage

-TXAPA Pioneer John Deatherage (bottom row, second) passed away on May 16, 2020 at the age of 95.
+TXAPA Pioneer John Deatherage (second from left) passed away on May 16, 2020 at the age of 95.

 TXAPA Pioneer John Deatherage (bottom row, second) passed away on May 16, 2020 at the age of 95.
 John was featured as a TXAPA Pioneer in the 2012 book 50 Years of Quality by Gary Corley.
 That chapter is published here in honor of John and his many contributions to the Texas Asphalt Pavement Association.